RobustIntelligence/docs/docs/for_data_scientists/reference/tabular/data_source.md

     List of categorical features in data.
 If provided, these should be ALL the categorical features.
 If `null`, RIME will automatically determine whether a column is categorical or not.
 By default it is `null`.
 - `protected_features`: list or null, *default* = `null`

     List of protected features in data.
-If the `Bias and Fairness` category is added to `categories` in the test config (see [TestSuiteConfig()](tests.md), and `protected_features` are included, a set of bias and fairness tests will be run over the protected features.
+If the `Bias And Fairness` category is added to `categories` in the test config (see [TestSuiteConfig()](tests.md), and `protected_features` are included - a set of bias and fairness tests will be run over the protected features.
 - `features_not_in_model`: list or null, *default* = `null`

     List of features in the dataset that are not used by the model.
 Specifying this will ensure that only relevant tests are run on these features.